An Online Framework for Ephemeral Edge Computing in the Internet of Things: Introduction

-The main contribution of this paper is a \emph{novel framework for distributed ephemeral edge computing} that can be operated within a limited time period, as needed in the applications of Figs.~1 -- 3.
+The main contribution of this paper is a \emph{novel framework for distributed ephemeral edge computing} that can be operated within a limited time period, as needed in the applications of Figs. {\ref{fig:road}} and {\ref{fig:factory}}.
 In particular, our framework allows tasks from sensors to be offloaded to a source edge node, which can subsequently allocate tasks to neighboring edge nodes for computation before the source node finishes edge computing.
 When the exact information on the offloaded tasks is unknown to the source node, it is challenging to decide which neighboring edge node has to compute which task.
+If a prior information on the task size is known to the source node, the computation delay at each neighboring edge node can be determined and the source node will allocate the tasks to the edge nodes according to their computational speed and the size of the tasks.
+However, in practice, the computational tasks arrive dynamically to the source edge node under a real-time process (i.e., online process) and their different data sizes cannot be known in advance.
 Therefore, we formulate an online optimization problem whose goal is to maximize the number of computed tasks when the total time period dedicated to ephemeral edge computing is constrained.
 To solve this problem without any prior information on the future task size, we propose a new online greedy algorithm that is used by the source edge node to make an on-the-fly decision for selecting one of the neighboring node upon the sequential arrival of the computational tasks while a prior information on the task size is unknown.
 Then, we analyze the performance of the proposed algorithm by using the notion of competitive ratio; defined as the ratio between the number of computed tasks achieved by the proposed algorithm and the optimal number of computed tasks that can be achieved by an offline algorithm.
 To this end, we apply the concept of primal-dual approach where the ratio between the dual problem and the original problem constitutes a competitive ratio.
 Therefore, we derive dual problem so as to analyze the worst-case performance of the proposed online algorithm.
 By doing so, the worst-case competitive ratio can be derived as a function of the task sizes and the communication and computing performance of the neighboring edge nodes.
 Simulation results show that the proposed online algorithm can maximize the number of computed tasks and achieve a performance that is near-optimal compared to an offline solution that has full information on tasks.

 The rest of this paper is organized as follows.
 In Section~\ref{sec:systemmodel}, we present the system model.
 Section~\ref{sec:problem} formulates the proposed online problem.
 Section~\ref{sec:algorithm} presents our proposed solution and performance analysis.
 Simulation results are analyzed in Section~\ref{sec:simulation} while conclusions are drawn in Section \ref{sec:conclusion}.